 Unfortunately, they do not.

-AMD Athlon are entry-level CPUs intended for budget PCs.
+AMD Athlon is an entry-level CPU intended for budget PCs.

 Is There Any AMD Mobile/Laptop CPU That Supports PCIe 4.0?